Hotels near Sunrise SKI Resort

 What are the closest hotels to Sunrise SKI Resort?

-The closest hotels to Sunrise SKI Resort are Edelweiss Resort and Restaurant (9.38 mi), Best Western Sunrise Inn (27.5 mi), and Travel Inn & Suite (28.92 mi).
+The closest hotel to Sunrise SKI Resort is Edelweiss Resort and Restaurant (9.38 mi, from $152/night) — a 19-minute drive.
+Other nearby options include Best Western Sunrise Inn (27.5 mi, from $137/night) and Travel Inn & Suite (28.92 mi, from $76/night).
+Best Western Sunrise Inn offers free breakfast, a pool, and a fitness center.

 Are there extended-stay hotels near Sunrise SKI Resort?

-Yes — TownePlace Suites by Marriott Show Low (49.73 mi) offers a full kitchen and on-site laundry.
+Yes — TownePlace Suites by Marriott Show Low (49.73 mi, from $299/night) is an extended-stay property near Sunrise SKI Resort, with full kitchens and on-site laundry.

 Which hotels near Sunrise SKI Resort are pet-friendly?